Rhode Island banking crisis: Search for Mollicone

 Joseph Mollicone, Jr.'s name became synonymous with the banking crisis after he set off the chain of events with his theft of between $12 million and $15.2 million from Heritage Loan & Investment.
 The "state's most wanted fugitive" according to WJAR-TV, law enforcement looked for him for nearly a year and a half without success.
-There were rumors his alleged Mafia connections led him to Italy, but it was later revealed he had been hiding in Salt Lake City, Utah, chosen only because he had traveled there in the past.
+There were rumors his alleged Mafia connections led him to Italy, but it was later revealed he had been hiding in Salt Lake City, Utah.
+After his arrest, Mollicone said there was no reason to choose Utah other than the fact he had briefly traveled there in the past.
 He took the name of an acquaintance who died just before he fled, John Fazzioli, and according to the Providence Journal "lived under the persona of a Boston jewelry manufacturer who had come to Utah to ski and relax."

 In 1992, Mollicone's wife and four children in Rhode Island had their home foreclosed and had to file for bankruptcy.
 At that point, in April 1992, after nearly 18 months in hiding, he turned himself in.
 He had met and lived with a girlfriend in Utah who did not know his real identity.
 In what the state prosecutor found to be a salient demonstration of character, he also left her in debt and on the verge of bankruptcy when he returned to Rhode Island.